Directorate-General for International Partnerships

 The Directorate-General for International Partnerships (DG International Partnerships or DG INTPA) is the European Commission department responsible for international development policy.
-It operates under the authority of the European Commissioner for International Partnerships, Jutta Urpilainen.
+It operates under the authority of the European Commissioner for International Partnerships, currently Jozef Síkela.

-The European Commission disbursed 14.4 billion euros in official development assistance (ODA) in 2021 (0.21% of EU GNI).
-This was slightly above the 13.7 billion disbursed by the development ministry of Germany, the EU's biggest ODA donor.
-As a whole, the EU and its member states provided ODA of 70.2 billion euros (0.49% of EU GNI, below the 0.7% target).
-The EU has a strong preference for bilateral financing (provision of aid to recipient governments, as opposed to NGOs), with 99% of DG INTPA and European Investment Bank funds going to partner country governments.
+The official development assistance (ODA) disbursed by the European Commission increased in 2022 (USD 23.1 billion), mostly due to support to Ukraine, some of which was in the form of loans.
+The European Union (EU) – EU institutions and member states together – accounts for the largest share of total ODA among Development Assistance Committee (DAC) members and has a development co-operation presence in all regions and across all sectors.
+Among the EU institutions, the European Commission and the European Investment Bank (EIB) manage funding.
+The European External Action Service co-ordinates foreign policy.

 History

 The Directorate-General for Development and Cooperation – EuropeAid was formed on 1 January 2011 following the merger of the EuropeAid Cooperation Office (AIDCO) with the Directorate-General for Development and Relations with African, Caribbean and Pacific States (DEV).
 AIDCO had been founded on 1 January 2001 with the mission of implementing the EU external aid programmes around the world.
 At that time, DG DEV and the Directorate-General for External Relations (RELEX) were responsible for policy and programming.

 Following the creation of EuropeAid in 2011, Director-General Fokion Fotiadis was responsible for the overall realisation of the DG's mission, which consists in the programming and implementation of the European Commission's external aid instruments financed by the European Union budget and the European Development Funds.
 In November 2013, Fernando Frutuoso de Melo succeeded Fokion Fotiadis as Director-General of the Directorate-General.

 EuropeAid focused on maximising the value and impact of aid funding by making sure support was provided in a manner which complied with EU development objectives and the United Nations' Millennium Development Goals in a speedy and accountable fashion.
 Effective implementation and delivery of aid also helps the Commission and the EU as a whole to attain a higher profile on the world stage.
 The European Union is the world's largest development aid donor.

 DG Development and Cooperation – EuropeAid was reformed into current form on 1 January 2015.
 As of 16 January 2021, the DG International Cooperation and Development (DEVCO) became DG International Partnerships (INTPA).